-Despite the availability of an increasing number of proven methods of HIV prevention, there is little consensus as to how to effectively deploy them, or how best to evaluate their impact.
-It is unknown whether treatment as prevention can be effectively targeted at either high-risk individuals or subpopulations, or what the net contribution to the epidemic of different risk groups is.
-The role of acute and early infection is still disputed, particularly outside of MSM epidemics, and there is an increasing realisation that movement and migration may be an important epidemic driver.
-To be transformative, additional epidemiological evidence will be needed to guide deployment of new and innovative biomedical prevention tools, particularly in a budget-constrained environment.
-Phylogenetics is the tool with the greatest promise to disentangle the dynamics of individual and population sources, sinks and flows within the wider epidemic.
-Furthermore, viral sequence data encodes vital information on the spread of drug resistance, and on incidence of new infections, that require new tools to be properly interpreted.
+Proven HIV prevention methods are becoming increasingly available worldwide, yet there is little consensus on how to effectively deploy them, or how best to evaluate their impact.
+It is unknown whether treatment as prevention can be effectively targeted at either high-risk individuals or subpopulations, or what the contributions to the epidemic of different risk groups are.
+The role of acute and early infection is still disputed, particularly for heterosexual epidemics, and there is an increasing realisation that movement and migration may be an important epidemic driver.

 The project covers four interlinked themes: 1.
 Molecular Epidemiology and Mathematical Modelling, 2.
 Phylodynamics, 3.
 Mobility and Migration, and 4.
 Clinical Science, Drug Resistance and Ethics.
 The four themes correspond to four working groups that will each be led by one member of the Executive Committee.